BITSniper2002/Onomyoji-Soul-Strenthing/README.md

 #### Also, by running Soul master file, you will be provided a user interface to generate souls as well as strenthen them.

+# Flask
+I also develop an website app using Flask.
+You can activate this app by `python app.py`

 # Result
 From the histogram, we can see that the distribution is similar to a normal distribution, which is quite reasonable.
 Most full speed soul have a non-prime speed value between 15.77-16.82.
 <div style="display: inline-block;">